Apple Results, Jobs Report Buoy Stocks

 Technology shares led stocks higher Friday, boosted by a jump in Apple after the tech giant delivered its best quarterly growth in two years.

-Friday's rise puts all three major U.S. indexes on track for gains over a week in which investors faced a string of potentially market-moving announcements, from the House Republicans' plans for tax overhaul, to a Federal Reserve meeting to the October jobs report.
+Friday's rise helped all three major U.S. indexes notch gains over a week in which investors faced a string of potentially market-moving announcements, from the House Republicans' plans for tax overhaul, to a Federal Reserve meeting to the October jobs report.

 "Whether the new Fed chair, the tax reform plan, or the nonfarm payrolls today, the market keeps grinding higher," said Nicholas Angilletta, head of capital markets for Deutsche Bank Wealth Management Americas.
 "Investors don't want to miss the next new high tomorrow."